MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Microsoft.Graph.Identity.SignIns.md

 ### [Get-MgPolicyRoleManagementPolicyRule](Get-MgPolicyRoleManagementPolicyRule.md)
 Retrieve a rule or settings defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:+ unifiedRoleManagementPolicyApprovalRule+ unifiedRoleManagementPolicyAuthenticationContextRule+ unifiedRoleManagementPolicyEnablementRule+ unifiedRoleManagementPolicyExpirationRule+ unifiedRoleManagementPolicyNotificationRule
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object:\n+ unifiedRoleManagementPolicyApprovalRule\n+ unifiedRoleManagementPolicyAuthenticationContextRule\n+ unifiedRoleManagementPolicyEnablementRule\n+ unifiedRoleManagementPolicyExpirationRule\n+ unifiedRoleManagementPolicyNotificationRule

 ### [Get-MgPolicyRoleManagementPolicyRuleCount](Get-MgPolicyRoleManagementPolicyRuleCount.md)
 Get the number of the resource